 The pace of home sales in Harrisonburg and Rockingham County varies significantly based on price range.
 The graph above shows the average number of home sales per month (given a 12-month average) as we have passed through the past two years.
-Home sales have been declining over the past year in the "under \$200K" category
+Home sales have been declining over the past several years in the "under

--- though likely because of limited inventory, and fewer properties existing in this range based on increasing home values.
-We have seen year-over-year increases in all other price ranges -- with the most significant comparative increase in the pace of home sales being in those properties over \$400K in value.
+\$200K" category -- though likely because of limited inventory, and fewer properties existing in this range based on increasing home values.
+We have seen year-over-year increases in all other price ranges -- with the most significant comparative increase in the pace of home sales being in the \$200K - \$300K price range.